 Sometimes, reason IS more reliable than your senses.

 For years I've had recurring nightmares of being strapped down and tortured, dreams of sinister psychiatrists and nightmare asylums and death camps...
 For years I asked my folks if anything happened in early childhood that'd explain that.
 They said no.

 Well, they just let slip that my crazy uncle lived with us when I was very young.
-And my sister recalls me describing in detail the shock treatments and the brutality at Agnews State Mental Hospital (later shut down for its institutional abuses).
-My uncle must have told me all about it--and convinced me I better conform or my dad would commit me too.
+And my sister recalls me describing in detail the shock treatments and the brutality at Agnews State Mental Hospital (later shut down for its institutional abuses, documented in the movie Frances).
+My uncle apparently told me all about it--and convinced me I better conform or my dad would commit me too.

 I better use my reason--and comparing notes with my sisters--to sort through the lies.

 You out there, sorting through the family lies, the national skeletons, the religious propaganda... beware illusionists.
 Compare notes.
-And use reason.
+Use reason.